L-Lamont/ml-dist/pytorch/README.md

 #### Containers
 Similiarly to PyTorch Distributed Data Parallel you can pull a pre-built container from dockerhub.
-The same issues with cache directories persist so be sure to update the APPTAINER_CACHE environment variable.
+The same issues with cache directories persist so be sure to update the APPTAINER_CACHEDIR environment variable.

 #### Venv
 The example script ml-dist/pytorch/venv_build.job includes an example of how to